-We also have convertible notes payable to investors totaling \$255,000 to fund short-term working capital.
-These notes accrue interest at a rate of 8% per annum, become due during September and October 2016 and are convertible into common stock as part of our next financing, at a conversion price equal to the price of the common stock sold in that financing.
+We also have convertible notes payable to investors totaling \$710,000 to fund short-term working capital.
+These notes accrue interest at a rate of 8% per annum, become due during September 2016 and February 2017 and are convertible into common stock as part of our next financing, at a conversion price equal to the price of the common stock sold in our next public financing.
+The investors received \$710,000 in warrants that are exercisable into common stock at the price equal to the price of the common stock sold in our next public financing.